Valve/stagger/README.md

 schedule = Stagger.distribute(emails, 30)
 ```

-`schedule` is array of arrays, each item is a pair of original item,
-associated with `Time`:
+`schedule` is an array of arrays, each item is a pair of original item, associated with `Time`:

 ```ruby
 Time.now # 2014-06-27 14:00:00 +0400